Ballroom and Latin Team

 As you progress through the year, you will be hearing more and more about the other six dances.
 These will be taught after the last university competition at the beginning of March.

 For more information on our beginners team email email@example.com

 We run 3 hours of higher level Ballroom and Latin classes every Saturday for both Ballroom and Latin.
 The aim of these classes is to focus on underlying technique and learn new steps to add to your repertoire.
 These classes are taught by our world-class professional instructors and are perfect for taking your dancing to the next level.
-We run Novice level classes and Intermediate/Advanced level classes during alternate weeks of the term.
+We run Novice level classes and Intermediate/Advanced level classes.
 Check the timetable for more details.

 The Novice Technique classes are extremely useful for Ballroom and Latin dancers who have 6 months or more experience.
 You will spend time on Waltz, Quickstep, Cha-cha-cha and Jive, and work on improving aspects or steps often encountered in routines, such as holding your frame or spinning.
 You will also learn to perform steps from a third dance in a style that you might not be so familiar with (such as Tango or Samba).

 In the Intermediate/Advanced Technique classes, the steps are broken down much further, and more attention is paid to body movement, connecting with your partner, and so on.
 The level of these classes is quite high, so talk to the coach if you are unsure whether to go to Novice or Int/Adv.

 They are very useful classes and your dancing will improve tremendously if you take even a little time to practise what you’ve learned before the next lesson.

 Technique practices are also very suitable for people who really want to dance competitively, but do not yet have a partner.
 Apart from upkeeping and improving your dancing, they are meant to act as a platform for single dancers to meet other dancers of their level.